The definitive guide to M14 profiling tools

 So for sandstone, concrete and 20mm porcelain this is what you need.

-They are also more appropriate if you’re a heavy user on softer products.
-So you’d run this tool first then swap to the vaccum brazed tool for the final finished shaped before easing and polishing.
+They are also more appropriate if you’re a heavy user on softer products like marble, limestone or some softer sandstones.
+So you’d run this tool first then swap to the vacuum brazed tool for the final finished shaped before easing and polishing.
 Doing this will increase the lifespan of both tools and long term leads to a lower cost per linear metre.

 Do I need a half or full bullnose and what are the other shapes?